 Information on this page will be frequently updated, so keep checking back for additional details on these events and more.
-Many Big Ideas events and workshops will be live-streamed from this webpage.
-Recordings will be made available immediately following each live-stream (see “Past Events” section below).
+Recordings will be made available following each livestream event (see “Past Events & Recordings” section below).

 The kickoff event will introduce final round teams and their mentors to the full-proposal application requirements and judging criteria.
 We will also cover best practices for maximizing your mentor-mentee relationship.
 Edvisorly, joined by their Big Ideas mentor, will share their inspiring startup story and strategies and tips for the final round!
 (Open to all 2020-2021 Big Ideas Finalists and Mentors) RSVP HERE